USE OF FREESTYLE LIBRE 14 DAY SYSTEM IN THE HOSPITAL SETTING

 Abbott Diabetes Care Hospital Sales1-800-401-1183

-OTHER HELPFUL TIPS AND WHAT YOU SHOULD KNOW
+OTHER IMPORTANT UPDATES & WHAT YOU SHOULD KNOW

 Our FreeStyle Libre digital ecosystem provides your patients with the FreeStyle LibreLink † mobile app and LibreView* a secure cloud- based reporting software that allow both you and your patients to connect remotely at no cost.